 Associate Director IEH Consulting and Director at Indoor Air Quality (IAQ) Consulting Limited, St Albans, UK

 Derrick is an environmental and health scientist with an international reputation for his expertise in the measurement and assessment of indoor air quality.
-For approaching 40 years he has been engaged in scientific consultancy, research, teaching and government policy work.
+For over 40 years he has been engaged in scientific consultancy, research, teaching and government policy work.
 In that time he has led scientific teams within the (then) UK Department of Environment, BRE (and the former Building Research Establishment) and was Director of the Institute of Environment and Health (IEH) at Cranfield University (2009-2015).
 Since the early 1980s the main focus of his work has concerned indoor environments.
 Major projects include the IAQ survey of England, contaminated land at Weston Village, development of methods for VOC emission testing, air quality in new homes in England, and contaminants in aircraft cabin air.
 He currently serves on national (BSI) and international standardisation (CEN and ISO) committees concerned with developing methods to measure indoor pollutants and the evaluation of ‘dangerous substances’ used in materials, as well as European expert groups concerned with air quality and assessment of exposure to pollution.
-His research and consultancy work has been reported in 175 peer reviewed journal, book and conference papers as well as numerous client reports.
+His research and consultancy work has been reported in 180 peer reviewed journal, book and conference papers as well as numerous client reports.
 Currently he works independently with a number of organisations as an expert advisor as well as in association with colleagues at IEH Consulting.